Peggy A. Kidwell

-Peggy Aldrich Kidwell is an American historian of science, the curator of medicine and science at the National Museum of American History.
+Peggy Aldrich Kidwell is an American historian of science, formerly the curator of mathematics at the National Museum of American History.

 Education

 Kidwell graduated from Grinnell College in 1971.
 She went to Yale University for graduate study, earning an M. Phil. in 1974 and completing her Ph.D. in 1979.
 Her doctoral dissertation was Solar radiation and heat from Kepler to Helmholtz (1600–1860).

 Books

 Kidwell is the co-author of: